bhuwan55/Learnings-and-Imortant-links-collection/Python/magic_methods.md

 # getitem
 - Magic method which gets exexuted when, class variable is passed key
-- Provides a functionality by which class behave as a dictionary.
+- Provides a functionality by which object of any class behave as a dictionary.

 ```python
 class HelperClass: